Fantom-foundation/fantom-ledger/doc/app_design.md

 Any unused fields *must* be set to zero by the sender.
 The application is responsible for verification and validation of the incoming message and if an unused field contains any other value than zero, the application is responsible for raising en error even if the rest of the message could be processed.
-The reason for this is to avoind unexpected behavior in case of protocol upgrade.
+The reason for this is to avoid unexpected behavior in case of protocol upgrade.
 Please see below.

 For the list of error messages, please refer to [src/errors.h](../src/errors.h).